number42net/restoreblog/2021-04-23 Macintosh 512K (Mac 3)/index.md

 Aside from 2 Rifa capacitors the blue axial capacitor tested bad, it looks out of place and was probably replaced at some point.
 All other capacitors tested good.

+# Low brightness

+When I first powered on the computer the brightness was very low and the knob on the front couldn't adjust it high enough.
+I checked a few common resistors but all tested correct.

+The bad capacitor I found has a very high ESR which could cause this problem as well, I will investigate further after replacing it.
+In the meantime I've adjusted the cut-off voltage to improve the display.

 # Floppy drive

 The floppy drive was a bit dirty and all the lubricant had dried up: